josmfred/reddit_reply_generator/README.txt

-The get_data notebook collects and cleans the data.
+The GetData notebook collects and cleans the data.

-The learn notebook trains each model, and contains the comment generator
+The Learn notebook trains each model, and contains the comment generator

 The explore notebook contains some sentiment exploration and the upvote model's embdding plotting.